evanastevska/InternSift/README.md

 The trained model is published on Hugging Face:
 [cinema-verde-spam-classifier](https://huggingface.co/evanastevska/cinema-verde-spam-classifier)

+## Data Flywheel
+The Gmail Add-on logs label corrections from the user directly to a Google Sheet.
+A separate retraining pipeline (`retrain_pipeline.ipynb`) pulls this accumulated data and retrains the DistilBERT model periodically, pushing updated weights back to Hugging Face Hub.
+This creates a self-improving feedback loop as more real-world data is collected.

 ## Tech Stack
 - Google Apps Script, Gmail API
 - Gemini API (google-genai)